kindelia/Kindelia/WHITEPAPER.md

-Formal verification can be used to mathematically ensure that a program can't be exploited, which is invaluable for a network where programs can't be patched or reversed.
-Ethereum's virtual machine is too inefficient for functional programs [citation], making formal verification unpractical, because one must either verify the generated bytecode (expensive development) or use a proof language such as Idris (expensive transactions).
+Formal verification can be used to mathematically ensure that a program can't be exploited, which is invaluable for a network where programs can't be patched or reversed, but Ethereum's virtual machine is too inefficient for functional programs [citation], making it unpractical: devs must either verify the generated bytecode, which is extremelly hard and laborious, or compile a proof language such as Idris, which results in expensive EVM contracts.
+Thanks to the HVM, Kindelia is able to perform beta-reduction and pattern-matching natively, making functional programs much cheaper, which, in turn, makes formally verified contracts economically viable.

-Kindelia adopts the blazingly fast High-order Virtual Machine (HVM), which features beta-reduction and pattern-matching as native opcodes, allowing developers to write formally verified programs in a proper proof assistant, and execute these programs directly and cheaply onchain.

 **Reversible heaps make stateful DApps much cheaper.**

-One of the most expensive operations on Ethereum is SSTORE, which saves persistent state to `U256 -> U256` maps.
+One of the most expensive operations on Ethereum is SSTORE, which saves persistent states to `U256 -> U256` maps.
 It costs 20000 gas (4k MULs) for a new store, and 5000 (1k MULs) for a reused store.
 That cost is high for two reasons: first, to limit the state growth; second, because a single store demands a Merkle Patricia Tree insertion, which requires expensive hashes and disk writes.
 Kindelia treats state differently: it just saves reversible snapshots of HVM's heap.
-Because of that, a SSTORE is a single hashmap insertion, which is computationally negligible.
+Because of that, a SSTORE is a single array write, which is much cheaper than a Merkle Tree insertion.
 Increasing the state is still expensive, but reused stores are, essentially, free.
-This enables a whole new world of applications that were prohibitely expensive on Ethereum.
-That also means contracts can persist states directly, as immutable structures, with no need for serialization.
-This further decreases computational costs, and makes bugs even less likely.
+Because of that, heavily stateful DApps like games and markets are much cheaper.
+Also, contracts skip U256 serialization and store HVM structures (trees, maps, JSONs) directly, which is much more convenient to work with, and considerably less error-prone.

 **The block structure is astonishingly simpler.**